terrazzoapp/terrazzo/www/src/pages/docs/guides/plugins.md

 }
 ```

+`config()` will be fired after the user’s config has been fully loaded and all plugins are instantiated, but before any build happens.

 ## Cobalt token structure

 Cobalt gives you more context when dealing with tokens.
 Inspecting each individual token will yield the following: